JorchRL/Birb-Engine-Desktop3D-with-Deno/README.md

 Check out `deno.json` for some uselful tasks:

+First clone the repo.

+- `$ deno task start` will just start the `main.ts` program.
+It should work as is and load the example.
+- `$ deno task dev:start` will do the same and also run esbuild from `./build.js` in watch mode.
+No "live-reload" yet.

-- `$ deno task dev:watch` will run esbuild in watch mode to watch for changes in `./src/index.ts`
+- `$ deno task dev:watch` will run esbuild in watch mode to watch for changes in `./src/index.ts`.
+Won't run the program.
-- `$ deno task dev:start` will do the same and also run the webview window
+- `$ deno task server`: will start only the server.
+In case you want to run the app in a normal browser.

 ## Usage